Clementha/vit_captioning/README.md

 # VIT_CAPTIONING

-**VIT Captioning** is an AI Model that can generates caption describing a picture.
+**VIT Captioning** is an AI Model that can generate caption describing a picture.

 The code uses
  - "bert-base-uncased" as vocabuary and tokenizer